EdDataScienceEES/tutorial-Abigail-Louise/index.md

 #### There will be a higher abundance of house sparrow (*Passer domesticus*) in farmland habitats compared to forests.

+Next, you will have determined your data collection method and conducted fieldwork to gather data on the abundance of house sparrows across the three habitats at multiple sites.
+You are now ready to start analysing the data!

 ---

 <a name="section3"></a>